heyyrahul/TextEditor/README.md

 - Edit text within the textarea.
 Changes will reflect the selected font, weight, and italic style.

 5. **Save and Reset:**
-- Use the "Save" button to persist current text and font settings to local storage.
+- Use the "Save" button to persist current text and font settings to local-storage.
 - Use the "Reset" button to clear text and reset font settings to defaults.

 ## Dependencies